Photographer Steve McCurry: Insights from My First-Ever Trip to Antarctica

 McCurry: I had heard that the Drake Passage is often referred to as the ‘Drake Shake’ or the ‘Drake Lake,’ but on our way to Antarctica, it was very smooth sailing.
 On the return, we had some movement and choppy water, but overall it was quite comfortable.

 “I used a combination of a telephoto lens for wildlife and a wide angle for icebergs.
-We couldn’t often get very close because icebergs are constantly moving and their centre of gravity can shift underwater.”
+We couldn’t often get very close because icebergs are constantly moving and their center of gravity can shift underwater.”

 Penguins, Antarctica 2019